 UniOGS Management group:

-The chair of DRS is the member of the UniOGS Management Group.
-The task of the UniOGS Management Group is to support the dean of UniOGS in leading and developing doctoral training and implementing the strategy of the University.
-The Management Group discusses e.g. the development of doctoral training processes, admission times and admission criteria and the amount of travel grants.
+The chair and vice chair of DRS are the members of the UniOGS Management Group.
+The task of the UniOGS Management Group is to support the director of UniOGS in leading and developing doctoral training and implementing the strategy of the University.

 Doctoral training committees